Building An Offroad Trailer From Non-Offroad Plans

 Both the design and the build are keys to success.
 We take care of the chassis design, but the build of an offroad trailer also includes the design of the upper portions.
 Whether that be the cargo holding, or the camper body, both design and execution are important.
 To that end, the article about where you put weight in your trailer is good information.
 Design it to be stable, not just the chassis, but the whole trailer.

 Our slogan – Build it well, and it will serve you a lifetime.
-That’s true for an offroad trailer build also.
-Don’t cheap out on the parts, build in a few extra gussets, and take care to build it well.
+That is also true when you build an offroad trailer.
+Don’t go cheap on the parts, build in a few extra gussets, and take care to build it well.

-OK, that’s a lot of info, but hopefully that gets you going.
+OK, we have a lot of good info here, so hopefully that gets you going.
 We wish you the best of luck in your project.

 Comments